 The Clan Barrett

 Okay good friends, here is the coat of arms you are entitled to if you are a Barrett of the Irish route, which apparently my particular branch is.
-According to family lore my ancestors were Irish but at present we have yet to actually confirm that.
-We have traced back to an Edward Wells Barrett born in Gloucester around 1811 and are currently trying to work back from that, so standby for more.
+According to family lore my ancestors were Irish and we are still trying to trace relatives.

 "Frangas non Flectes: Virtus Probitas"